Kasriel Hirsch Sarasohn: Charitable works

 In 1882, Sarasohn founded the Hebrew Sheltering House, now known as the Hebrew Shelter House and Home for the Aged.
 In 1901, he visited Palestine, and on his return was elected president of the committee for the collection of funds for the support of the poor in Palestine.
 He was chairman of the committee for the Kishinev sufferers.
 He was Vice-President of the Union of Orthodox Congregations of America.
-He was active in the Hebrew Immigrant Aid Society.
+He was active in the Hebrew Immigrant Aid Society, which in 1890 absorbed a similar charitable organization that he founded in 1882.